Last updated on April 3rd, 2026.

-Delicate layers of coffee-soaked ladyfingers paired with a rich mascarpone filling infused with pistachio praline (caramel paste) cream create the ultimate Pistachio Tiramisu.
-This dessert stands out for its perfect balance of bold coffee bitterness and the sweet, caramelized flavor of pistachio praline paste.
+My Pistachio Tiramisu is the ultimate dessert: Delicate layers of coffee-soaked ladyfingers paired with a rich mascarpone filling infused with pistachio praline (caramel paste) cream.
+I wanted to create a dessert that stands out for its perfect balance of bold coffee bitterness and the sweet, caramelized flavor of pistachio praline cream.

 Pistachio tiramisu in an oval dish, topped with chopped pistachios.